cmougan/cmougan.github.io/_pages/about.md

   - /about.html
 ---

 I have a passion for predictive modeling and its implications in society.
+At the moment I am in the topics of explainable ML and fairness.

 I am very fortunate to have been able to pursue these passions at world-class research and public institutions.